ve280/code-check/p4/README.md

 void func2() { func1(); }
 ```

-Thirdly, we check whether each function listed in `p2.h` calls any recursive function directly or
+Thirdly, we check whether each function listed in `binaryTree.h` calls any recursive function directly or
 indirectly.
 This is done by using `networkx.all_simple_paths`, with the implemented function as
 the `source`, and any recursive function as the `target`.

-If any `p2.h` function definition is found to contain no recursion, all points of JOJ test cases
+If any `binaryTree.h` function definition is found to contain no recursion, all points of JOJ test cases
 related to this function will be deducted.
 Additionally, we deduct one point from the `clang-check`
 section, since the function's code style doesn't meet the requirements either.